 Treatment for varicose veins and other leg vein conditions has improved dramatically in recent years, resulting in minimally invasive procedures that offer less pain and minimal downtime.

-Conservative therapy is an important part of the treatment timeline that comes before procedures such as sclerotherapy or endovenous laser ablation.
+Conservative therapy for legs is an important part of the treatment timeline that comes before vein procedures such as sclerotherapy or endovenous laser ablation.
 Insurance companies require conservative therapy to be completed as the first stage of treatment.
 That means wearing prescription-strength compression stockings for an average of six to 12 weeks.

 Compression stockings can help alleviate the symptoms of varicose veins.
 They support and stabilize the legs, improving circulation and preventing excess fluid from accumulating.
 This helps get blood and fluid back to the heart rather than pool in the legs and cause related issues such as pain and fatigue, redness, and swelling.
 Untreated vein issues can lead to further complications such as blood clots or deep vein thrombosis.

 While prescription-strength compression stockings are used during treatment, over-the-counter compression socks are a great investment for everyday use to help keep your legs healthy and promote good circulation.
 This is especially true if your job requires long periods of either sitting or standing.
 Fitness enthusiasts such as runners also find benefits in wearing compression socks to aid with circulation.

 Tips for Wearing Compression Stocking

 Whether you’re wearing compression stockings for treatment or compression socks to be proactive and maintain good leg vein health, here are some tips to keep in mind.

 - Wear stockings/socks as advised.
 Prescription compression stockings are fit just for you, with specifics related to height and strength.
 Follow the manufacturer’s instructions on everyday compression socks.